da-baranov/ext-db/docs/netcore.md

 </html>
 ```

-- Lets take a look at the `script` tag.
-It executes so called `microloader` from the `bootstrap.js` file.
+- Let's take a look at the `script[id=microloader]` tag.
+It executes so called ExtJS `microloader` from the `bootstrap.js` file.
   But if you run your application and open your browser at `http://localhost:1234/Test`, you'll see nothing.
   That's because root directores do not match.
+The loader expects the base URL to be '/', but ours is '/Test'.

+  Learning ExtJS you should actively use browser debugging tools that allow you to locate such a problems with relative addresses in ExtJS.

 - Let's slightly modify the ExtJS `microloader` url:
 ```html
 <script id="microloader" data-app="f54f4456-d9ff-4321-b6b0-7f8cdee59cda" type="text/javascript" src="~/demo/bootstrap.js"></script>
 ```

-- Once again, the app isn't working as the `microloader` wants you page to be the root `/` URL and not the `/Test`
+- Once again, the app isn't working as the `microloader` wants you page to have root `/` URL and not `/Test`

 - How to solve such a problem?
 There are two approaches: